yiyu-liao/hello-nest/README.md

 to do:

-- [ ] add docker-compose.yml, automate deploy.
+- [x] containerizing project with docker-compose

 continue to udpate, happy coding...

 ## License

   [MIT licensed](LICENSE).